GhostlyBanjo/NationStatesBattleSim/README.md

 This value is the ability for the non-combat personnel's ability to move supplies to and from the front line.

 Intel:
 How much the intelligence the nation has over the other.
 If one country has been flying spy planes over the other for years, they'd have the higher value.
-Can also be measured by how much crtical information you know about the enemy fo the battlefield.
+Can also be measured by how much crtical information you know about the enemy or the battlefield.

 Home Team Advantage:
 Fighting on your home soil gives you an advantage.